Russian Empire: First half of the 19th century

 In 1801, over four years after Paul became the emperor of Russia, he was killed in Saint Michael's Castle in a coup.
 Paul was succeeded by his 23-year-old son, Alexander.
 Russia was in a state of war with the French Republic under the leadership of the Corsica-born First Consul Napoleon Bonaparte.
 After he became the emperor, Napoleon defeated Russia at Austerlitz in 1805, Eylau and Friedland in 1807.
 After Alexander was defeated in Friedland, he agreed to negotiate and sued for peace with France; the Treaties of Tilsit led to the Franco-Russian alliance against the Coalition and joined the Continental System.
 By 1812, Russia had occupied many territories in Eastern Europe, holding some of Eastern Galicia from Austria and Bessarabia from the Ottoman Empire; from Northern Europe, it had gained Finland from the war against a weakened Sweden; it also gained some territory in the Caucasus.

 Following a dispute with Emperor Alexander I, in 1812, Napoleon launched an invasion of Russia.
 It was catastrophic for France, whose army was decimated during the Russian winter.
 Although Napoleon's Grande Armée reached Moscow, the Russians' scorched earth strategy prevented the invaders from living off the country.
 In the harsh and bitter winter, thousands of French troops were ambushed and killed by peasant guerrilla fighters.
-Russian troops then pursued Napoleon's troops to the gates of Paris, presiding over the redrawing of the map of Europe at the Congress of Vienna (1815), which ultimately made Alexander the monarch of Congress Poland.
+Russian troops then pursued Napoleon's forces across Europe to Paris, cementing Russia's status as a premier arbiter of the post-war European order at the Congress of Vienna (1815), which confirmed Alexander as constitutional monarch of Congress Poland.
 The "Holy Alliance" was proclaimed, linking the monarchist great powers of Austria, Prussia, and Russia.

 An 1813 painting depicting the Fire of Moscow, Russia had burned the city just before Napoleon could reach and occupy it.

 Although the Russian Empire played a leading political role in the next century, thanks to its role in defeating Napoleonic France, its retention of serfdom precluded economic progress to any significant degree.
 As Western European economic growth accelerated during the Industrial Revolution, Russia began to lag ever farther behind, creating new weaknesses for the empire seeking to play a role as a great power.
 Russia's status as a great power concealed the inefficiency of its government, the isolation of its people, and its economic and social backwardness.
 Following the defeat of Napoleon, Alexander I had been ready to discuss constitutional reforms, but though a few were introduced, no major changes were attempted.